simeononsecurity/simeononsecurity.ch/content/articles/flock-camera-detection-arms-race-2026/index.en.md

 *The most useful stance is not to argue which one it is.
 It is to build detection that does not depend on any single assumption holding forever, because on this project's own two-year track record, none of them have.*

+### Visual Confirmation: Powered On, Broadcasting Nothing

+**[A third Valleytech Custom Solutions short](https://www.youtube.com/shorts/sjI8FB0cLk0) closes the loop on the "maybe the camera was removed" explanation.**

+{{< youtube id="sjI8FB0cLk0" >}}

+The creator returned to the same camera from the first video, at night, and visually confirmed its **IR LEDs were still firing**, meaning the unit was powered on and actively illuminating for night capture.
+At the same time, **every custom firmware they tested logged zero legitimate hits** against that camera.
+One alert did fire, but it was a confirmed false positive rather than a real detection.
+Nothing from the camera was reaching the wireless side at all.

+**This separates the two competing explanations cleanly.** A camera that has been uprooted or relocated cannot explain a unit that is visibly powered on and illuminating at night.
+A camera that is live, illuminating, and still silent on every WiFi detection method is evidence the wireless signature itself has gone dark, not that the hardware disappeared.

+The creator also reported, after talking with other developers working on the same problem, that this was not an isolated result. **Multiple people observed the same pattern at roughly the same time**, which points toward a coordinated, nationwide change on Flock's side rather than a local fluke at one camera. *That claim is anecdotal, based on informal conversation rather than a published dataset, but it lines up with the same December 2025 and spring 2026 windows described in Issue #20, and it is the kind of report that belongs in a new GitHub issue rather than staying as a comment thread.*

 ______

 ## What This Means for Your Detection Hardware